chevereto/v4-docs/application/configuration/multitenancy.md

 ## Running jobs worker

 Use [jobs:worker](../../application/reference/cli.md#tenants-jobs-worker) to run the jobs worker in multi-tenant mode.
-This long-running process handles background tasks for tenants websites, it also refreshes the tenants stats table.
+This long-running process handles background tasks for all tenant websites and periodically refreshes the tenants stats table.

+Adjust the job polling interval per tenant by setting `CHEVERETO_JOBS_WORKER_INTERVAL` (in seconds) globally, in a plan, or for individual tenants.

 To run the worker for all tenants: